 Once they have a purpose, the pain, stress, and annoying sacrifice that sometimes come with saving money suddenly becomes an exciting challenge.
 Ta-Da!
 (Yes, you're welcome to call me your Fairy Godmother, that is just fine.)

 If you truly, more than anything, want for your spouse to become motivated and want to change…facilitate the change!
-Let go of pride and “fairness”, and help them accomplish whatever it is they so badly want from step 3 above.
+Let go of pride and “fairness,” and help them accomplish whatever it is they so badly want.
 Once they achieve a major goal they set for themselves, you'll see walls tumble down and a change of heart overcome them.
 The next time, it can be your turn to work toward a desire or goal.
 Focus on them first though, your time will come.

 Bubba really wanted a dirt bike.
-He kept mentioning them, bought magazines about them, taking to friends about them, even watched YouTube videos about dirt bikes.
-The more he talked the more annoyed I got thinking, “dirt bike?
+He kept mentioning them, bought magazines about them, talking to friends about them, even watched YouTube videos about dirt bikes.
+The more he talked, the more annoyed I got thinking, “Dirt bike?
 Are you kidding?
 So selfish!
 We can hardly afford diapers and you're wasting time dreaming about a bike that only YOU would be able to enjoy?”

 Here are some ideas for how to make this happen: